nickwan/realsci_prelim_20171126/README.md

 For example, engagement rate increases as a curator creates more media views.
 !['Media views'](../master/viz/prelim01_09.png)

 This is fairly intuitive -- more media (like images or video) creates more engagements than less media.
-Other graphs seem intuitive, like this graph on popular word usage:
+Other graphs seem intuitive, like this graph on popular word usage, where the use of the most popular words in the most retweeted tweets have a significantly larger engagement count than tweets with no popular words present:
 !['Popular words (engagements)'](../master/viz/prelim01_10.png)

 However, when converted to engagement rate, this finding is nearly in a null-to-opposite direction: